-Harrah’s Casino also faced state and federal investigations after a 12 asbestos violations in 2006.
-The casino was mandated to pay $6,390 in fines, yet its biggest loss may come in the form of a 2009 asbestos lawsuit filed by former employee, Eddie Savannah.
+Harrah’s Casino is yet another establishment that faced state and federal investigations after a 12 asbestos violations in 2006.
+The casino was ordered to pay $6,390 in fines, but its biggest loss may come in the form of a 2009 asbestos lawsuit filed by former employee, Eddie Savannah.

-Savannah was laid off from Harrah’s in 2009, and claimed part of the reason for his layoff is that he was forced to fire another employee, Fred Frazetta, who was accused of alerting officials about the casino’s asbestos violations.
-In addition, Savannah’s lawsuit claims that he was exposed to asbestos for prolonged periods of time, leaving himself and his family susceptible to life-threatening diseases.
+Savannah was laid off from Harrah’s in 2009.
+He claimed claimed part of the reason for his layoff is that he was forced to fire another employee, Fred Frazetta, who was accused of alerting officials about the casino’s asbestos violations.
+Savannah’s lawsuit also claimed he was exposed to asbestos for prolonged periods of time, leaving himself and his family susceptible to life-threatening diseases.

-Savannah also claims that his 3-year-old son is now suffering from chest pain, weakness, wheezing, and difficulties in breathing.
+To make matters worse, Savannah also said his young son is now suffering from chest pain, weakness, wheezing, and difficulties in breathing.

 After investigations, Nevada’s Occupational Safety and Health Administration (OSHA) found that not only was asbestos disturbed during remodeling and renovation on the casino, but that workers were not afforded the proper safety gear and clothing.
 In addition, asbestos was found in the showroom ceiling, the basement area, the laundry room, and the casino entrance.